 A VPN also comes in handy if you don’t want your internet provider to know what you do online.
 You can keep a VPN connection running indefinitely.
 The one downside is that it can slightly lower your internet speed 🐢.

 Never use a free VPN service.
 These services are known to sell your private information, like the websites you visit.
-If you’re short on cash, you can always create a free account on TunnelBear or WindScribe.
-These free services give you 500 megabytes or 10 gigabytes of data traffic per month, respectively.
-More than enough for those few occasions when you absolutely have to log onto a public wifi network.
+If you’re short on cash, you can always create a free account at ProtonVPN.
+This free service is more than enough for those few occasions when you absolutely have to log onto a public wifi network.

 This advice might seem somewhat obvious, but a lot of people leave their laptop open while they’re off using the toilet 🚽.
 Aside from the risk of your property being stolen, someone could also use your computer with criminal intent while you’re not around, especially when your laptop isn’t closed and locked.